Tunisian-GitHub-Community/Book-notes/README.md

 `The diffrent behaviors will live in a seperate class (AKA interface)`

 ## the Observer Pattern
+The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

+* This pattern have 2 elements: `the subject` & `the observers`.
+These two have a publisher-subscribers relationship.
+Example: You subscribe to a newspaper; you notify them that you want to be a subscriber and pay them; so the newspaper (aka the publisher) will send you newspaper as long as you don't unsubscribe; in other words if you want to unsubscribe you need to notify the publisher.
-* When the state of one object changes, all of its dependents are notified.
+    → When the state of one object changes, all of its dependents are notified.
 `Strive for loosely coupled designs between objects that interact.`
 `Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.`